 Asian Gold Clams are the most popular freshwater clams found in pet stores.
-These clams are calm and bet along with most tank mates.
-But, they do need some added attention to survive in a fish tank.
-Here’s everything you need to know about caring for Asian clams.
+The golden clam is calm and gets along with most tank mates.
+However, they do need some added attention to survive in a fish tank.
+Here’s everything you need to know about Asian Golden Clam care.

 Behavior In The Tank

-Asian Gold Clams also go by the names the golden clam, prosperity clam, or good luck clam.
 They spend most of their life buried in the substrate of the aquarium.
-Often, the clam buries itself only leaving enough room to expose it’s siphon (with which it eats).
+Often, the clam buries itself, leaving enough room to expose its siphon (with which it eats).

 Clams do move, and some may slowly move around the tank while others prefer to stay in one spot.
 When clams move, you may see the substrate moving.
 Sometimes, the clams can uproot plants when burrowing or moving.
 Some clams will bury themselves partially while others bury themselves completely.

-Asian gold clams grow up to 2 inches in length.
+The average size that an Asian gold clam grows is up to 2 inches in length.
 They have gold or light brown oval shells.
 As the Asian clam grows, they develop rings on their shells.
 These rings give the shell a rigid texture.

 Water comes into the clam through the incurrent siphon and leaves through the excurrent siphon.
 The clam remains buried in sediment and sticks the siphons up into the water above so that it can suck in and spit out water.
 The water that the clam sucks in through the incurrent siphon contains oxygen and food.Clam Dissection